DistrictDataLabs/yellowbrick/DESCRIPTION.md

 ## Visualizers

-Visualizers are estimators &mdash; objects that learn from data &mdash;whose primary objective is to create visualizations that allow insight into the model selection process.
+Visualizers are estimators &mdash; objects that learn from data &mdash; whose primary objective is to create visualizations that allow insight into the model selection process.
 In scikit-learn terms, they can be similar to transformers when visualizing the data space or wrap a model estimator similar to how the `ModelCV` (e.g. [`RidgeCV`](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.RidgeCV.html), [`LassoCV`](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LassoCV.html)) methods work.
 The primary goal of Yellowbrick is to create a sensical API similar to scikit-learn.
 Some of our most popular visualizers include:

 ### Classification Visualization